xurich-xulaco/Fedora-Mint-Cinnamon/README.md

 Make a help script to install fcitx (just like in linux mint)

 (Maybe) make a small gui with python or another language

+Find/Make a copr to provide xviewer, bulky, thingy, sticky, xplayer, hypnotix (I might also be missing another package)